ipfs-inactive/blog/content/post/104-js-ipfs-0.48.md

 The blockstore was turning [CID][]s into byte arrays and using these to generate the key for a block, which meant the same block might get stored against a v0 [CID][] and a v1 [CID][].
 Since the block data is the same, the repo was also doing a double-lookup on each passed [CID][] - once as a v0 [CID][] and if the block was not found, again as a v1 [CID][].

 With the release of `js-IPFS@0.48.0`, all blocks are now stored against the base32 encoded [multihash][] extracted from the [CID][].
-This means no more duplication and no more double-lookups, but it's come at the cost of needing to do a repo migration from v8 to v9 to ensure that all your blocks are stored under the correct key.
+This means no more duplication and no more double-lookups, but it's come at the cost of needing to do a repo migration from v7 to v8 to ensure that all your blocks are stored under the correct key.

 You may notice this when starting up your node: